 The Information Theory Society Paper Award is given annually for an outstanding publication in the fields of interest to the Society appearing anywhere during the preceding four calendar years.

-The 2021 ITSoc Paper Award was decided by the Board of Governors during their Annual Meeting in June and announced during the ISIT 2021 awards ceremony.
-The award will be formally presented at ISIT 2022 next year.
+The 2022 ITSoc Paper Award was decided by the Board of Governors during their meeting in October.
+The award will be formally presented at ISIT 2023 next year.

 The recipients of this year's award are: